d-bhattacharya/d-bhattacharya.github.io/research.md

 This page is under construction.

 I am currently working on Chinese-English code-switching at [C.Psyd](https://c-psyd.github.io/).
 Previously, I investigated how well neural networks "understand" absract English syntax.
-I have also worked on racial bias and hate speech.
+I have also worked on racial bias and abusive language.

 For a full list of publications, please see my [Google Scholar](https://scholar.google.com/citations?user=EOkUV58AAAAJ&hl=en) page.